erickzv/apple_rumors_backend/README.md

-This api scrapes Apple related rumors
+This API scrapes Apple related rumors

 You can find the API live at https://apple-rumors.herokuapp.com/all_news